evandroduarte/eventials/README.md

 # Eventials data integration challenge - Yawoen Company

-This application was developed for the eventials data integration challenge, develoed with Go v1.16 and Mongo DB
+This application was developed for the eventials data integration challenge, developed with Go v1.16 and Mongo DB

 ## Installation